leej3/neuroimaging_workflow_challenge/README.md

 ```

 #### Prerequisites
-1. Make sure FSL is available in your environment and accessible from the command line.
+1. Make sure FSL is available in your environment and accessible from the command line (the [neurodebian](http://neuro.debian.net/vm.html) vm has this)

 2.